delphix/dcs-for-azure-templates/README.md

              a value from `[0.00000, 1.0000]` that represents how closely the profiled data matches the sensitive data classifiers for the profiled domain and algorithm pair
           * `rows_profiled` - the number of rows included in the profiling request
+          * `discovery_complete` (determined) - bit representing whether the data in this column has had data discovery performed on it
+          * `latest_event` (determined) - unique identified that is used to refer to events in event logging table which is useful when attempting to decipher why discovery may have failed
     2. Manually, where users enter values to create rows for fields in each of the tables to define which rules (masking algorithms) should be applied when masking data.
 This is not preferred as it is error-prone.
 * `adf_data_mapping` - This table is used to define source to destination mappings for the masking pipeline.
 The table maps a source `dataset, database, schema, table` to a corresponding destination `dataset, database, schema, table`.
    The rules in the ruleset (defined in `discovered_ruleset`) will be applied when performing masking and will copy data (either masked or unmasked, depending on how the ruleset is configured) from the source to the sink.
+  * Whether this mapping has been successfully completed is tracked in `mapping_complete` and `masked_status`, and these values are automatically updated based on the results of the pipeline, and success and failure can be tracked by leveraging the event logging table and `latest_event`
 * `adf_type_mapping` - This table is used to track how data should be treated as it flows through masking pipeline in Azure Data Factory, where applicable.
 The values in this table are inserted in the migration scripts.